wilsonify/wilsonify.github.io/content/recipes/FOURBEAN SALAD84.md

 ## Modifications
 You could use frozen here instead of fresh, but we aren’t down with canned green beans.
-They are always way too fucking mushy.
+They are always way too  mushy.

  One 15-ounce can of each bean, drained and rinsed, would do too.
 Also, feel free to mix things up.
-You could do shelled edamame, navy, and kidney, or whateverthefuck you’ve got.
-Just try to mix up colors and the textures so this isn’t boring as fuck to eat.
+You could do shelled edamame, navy, and kidney, or whateverthe  you’ve got.
+Just try to mix up colors and the textures so this isn’t boring as   to eat.
 All mushy beans = a terrible salad.

  About 5 ribs celery.

  We used flat-leaf parsley because we’re fancy like that, but use whatever your store stocks.

- Celery seed is your secret weapon to make food that screams “summer party picnic table shit.”
+ Celery seed is your secret weapon to make food that screams “summer party picnic table   .”
 It should be with the rest of the spices at the store.
-If you can’t find it, just leave it out and tell your grocery store to get their shit in order.
+If you can’t find it, just leave it out and tell your grocery store to get their    in order.